 If you like custard, you’ll love this unusual apple custard tart.
-But don’t just take my word for it, bake this in your kitchen and I promise you will fall in love with this wonderful dessert
+But don’t just take my word for it, bake my French Apple Custard Tart in your kitchen and I promise you will fall in love with this wonderful dessert

 I love apple desserts so much that I have another post of 11 Apple Tarts.
 Today, I just made one of the recipes and I must say that it is now one of the best apple tarts I have ever had.

 1. How Long Do You Cook an Apple Tart For?

 Since this recipe requires you pre-cook the sliced apples it only cooks for a total of 55 minutes.
 This includes baking the puff pastry in advance.

 2. What’s the Difference Between Tart and Pie?

 I guess there is a serious debate on this subject.
 But what I gather a pie is usually made with a bottom, sides and top crust.
 A tart, on the other hand, has shallow sides and mostly the top isn’t covered.
 You can read more about it on the Telegraph website.

 3. What Temperature Do You Cook a Tart?